This article is more than 1 year old

-The lawsuit [PDF], filed on Wednesday this week in a Massachusetts federal court, alleged that it is harder for visually impaired people to interact with Dell's platforms than it is for sighted users, thus violating the effective communication and equal access requirements of the Americans with Disabilities Act (ADA).
+The lawsuit [PDF], filed on Wednesday this week in a Massachusetts federal court, alleged that Dell has made it harder for visually impaired people to interact with the platform than sighted users, thus violating the effective communication and equal access requirements of the Americans with Disabilities Act (ADA).

-The suit noted that the rate at which "the Attorney General [is] bringing suit seeking compliance is extremely low," meaning Stephen Giannaros, who has cone-rod dystrophy and very little sight, would basically act as a "private attorney general to ensure Defendant communicates effectively with him and other consumers who demand full and equal screen reader access to Defendant’s digital services."
+The suit noted that the rate at which "the Attorney General [is] bringing suit seeking compliance is extremely low," meaning plaintiff Stephen Giannaros, who has cone-rod dystrophy and very little sight, is basically acting as a "private attorney general to ensure Defendant communicates effectively with him and other consumers who demand full and equal screen reader access to Defendant’s digital services."

 The complaint said Giannaros had attempted to access Dell.com both using JAWS 2020, a screenreading software made by Freedom Scientific for Windows, as well as iOS's built-in VoiceOver screenreading software on his iPhone.
-JAWS, one of the most popular screen readers, allows visually impaired users to read with a text-to-speech output or using a refreshable Braille display – a nifty piece of electro-mechanical hardware that raises or lowers rounded braille pins depending on the letters read.
+JAWS, one of the most popular screen readers, allows visually impaired users to read with a text-to-speech output or using a refreshable Braille display – a nifty piece of electro-mechanical hardware that raises or lowers rounded braille pins depending on which letters you are reading.

-The suit noted, as examples of the platform's inaccessibility, that Giannaros had tried to look into a feature on Dell.com where the user can apply for credit through “Dell Preferred Account” to finance their purchase, but this resulted in an improperly formatted pop-up that was invisible to screen reader users.
+The suit noted, as examples of the platform's inaccessibility, that Giannaros had tried to look into a feature on Dell.com where the user can apply for credit through a “Dell Preferred Account” to finance their purchase, but this resulted in an improperly formatted pop-up that was invisible to screen reader users.
 Instead, the website kept prompting the user with info from the underlying page.
 This made it "impossible for Plaintiff to perceive the additional information he needs before choosing this financing option," alleged the suit.

 The complaint also described the plaintiff as looking at pricing options and encountering an “old” or “original” price that a sighted person would see had a strikethrough, as well as a “sale” price.
 The formatting meant the screen reader was not able to discern this, however, and read out both prices, which would be "unnecessarily confusing" to visually impaired users.